algomo/knowledge-base/docs/docs/tools/Shopify Product Search, Recommendations and Comparison.md

 You can leverage filters to get exactly what you’re looking for and discover what types of products are available.

+To mention: price range, sorting, filters, two types of outputs -- summary and details.

 ### Details and comparison

 You can enquire about product details included in descriptions and metadata, including custom metafields.